 Standing Order: You can set up a monthly standing order with your bank to support the parish.
 You can usually do this online.
 The parish bank account is: name: RCAS ROSARY CHC ZZ, sort code 60-23-22, account number 53103483

 Bank Transfer: one off payment: you can make your donation directly to Our Lady of the Rosary via bank transfer to:

 Account name: RCAS ROSARY CHC ZZ, sort code 60-23-22, account number 53103483

 Additionally, the Diocese have provided a JustGiving.com page here if you would like to give online.
 Please make sure you follow the instructions to indicate which parish you wish to support – in our case Our Lady of the Rosary, Hayes, Kent.

 If you GiftAid your donation, please email the parish GiftAid coordinator Adrian (firstname.lastname@example.org) to let him know your GiftAid number, and the date and amount of any donation (or, for a standing order, the date each month).

-Alternatively, if you use weekly envelopes, you may prefer to put something in these each week and save them up to hand in when we are able to return to public Masses again.
+Alternatively, if you use weekly envelopes, you may prefer to put something in these each week and save them up to hand in when we are able to accept cash donations again.